Frequently Asked Questions

 How much does it cost?

-Our fee for complete midwifery care services is $7,000 and usually includes prenatal care, attendance at the birth, postpartum and newborn care for the first 6 weeks.
+Our fee for complete midwifery care services is $7,000 and includes prenatal care, attendance at the birth, postpartum and newborn care for the first 6 weeks.
 We offer discounts for cash pay and medicaid clients.
 This fee does not include your birth kit, lab work or ultrasounds, newborn metabolic screen, or a birth tub.

 What are the benefits of homebirth?